-Part of: M-WIWI-103117 - Data Science: Data-Driven Information Systems

-M-WIWI-103118 - Data Science: Data-Driven User Modeling

-M-WIWI-104812 - Information Systems: Engineering and Transformation M-WIWI-104814 - Information Systems: Analytical and Interactive Systems
+Responsible: Prof. Dr. Christof Weinhardt Organisation: KIT Department of Economics and Management Part of: M-WIWI-103117 - Data Science: Data-Driven Information Systems M-WIWI-103118 - Data Science: Data-Driven User Modeling M-WIWI-104812 - Information Systems: Engineering and Transformation M-WIWI-104814 - Information Systems: Analytical and Interactive Systems

-Туре Credits Recurrence Version Examination of another type 4,5 Each summer term 2
+Туре Credits Grading scale Recurrence Version Examination of another type 4,5 Grade to a third Each summer term 2

-Events SS 2020 2540466 Business Data Analytics: Application and Tools 2 SWS Lecture (V) Dann, Staudt, Haubner SS 2020 2540467 Excercise Business Data Analytics: Application and Tools 1 SWS Practice (Ü) Jaquart
+Events ST 2021 2540466 Business Data Analytics: Application and Tools 2 SWS Lecture / Dann, Grote, Stoeckel ST 2021 2540467 Excercise Business Data Analytics: Application and Tools 1 SWS Practice / 🖥 Badewitz, Grote, Sterk

-The assessment is carried out by a written examination (60 minutes) and a written elaboration.
+Success is monitored through ongoing elaborations and presentations of tasks and a written exam (60 minutes) at the end of the lecture period.
+Successful participation in the excercises is a prerequisite for admission to the written examination.
 The scoring scheme for the overall evaluation will be announced at the beginning of the course.

-Knowledge of object-oriented programming and statistics is helpful.
+Knowledge of (object-oriented) programming and statistics is helpful.